ywmaa/Advanced-Movement-System-Godot/README.md

 }
 ```

-3- autoload the "globals.gd" GDscript
+3- autoload the "Global.gd" GDscript, you can find it in "res://addons/AMSG/Global.gd"

 ## Method 2 (creating a new project using the amsg files)